pulzze/autoflow-documentation/docs/ids/action-config-get-client/tooltip.md

-Get current version of the specified Client configuration.
+Get current version of the specified client configuration